 It should come as no surprise that Israel’s most recognizable works are self-portraits of his own profile.
 Bright gradated color fields, rendered at a large scale with airbrushed acrylic on fiberglass, replace his features with sharp contours and simplified forms; they recall 1980s Americana.
 Viewing one of his self-portraits perhaps evokes the opening sequence of a Hitchcock film, in which the legendary director’s profile is shrouded in ominous shadows.
 Israel’s version, of course, is much sunnier—he dons a signature pair of shades in each one.

-To celebrate the long-awaited return of Art Basel Miami Beach, Israel will debut three never-before-seen self-portraits at the Bass Museum starting on November 29 with a twist.
+To celebrate the long-awaited return of Art Basel Miami Beach, Israel debuts three never-before-seen self-portraits at the Bass Museum with a twist.
 Visitors equipped with smartphones can overlay Snapchat’s groundbreaking augmented reality lenses onto each of his physical works and bring them to life virtually.
 Each experience pens a symbolic love letter to Los Angeles—one takes viewers on a looping psychedelic joyride through the city while another sees a palm tree bursting through his face-shaped canvas.

 Blending video and augmented reality, a brand-new experience called Self-Portrait (The Painter) sees Israel “paint” his profile in digital light on a transparent fourth wall before magically breaking it.
 He’ll even use Snapchat’s Landmarker technology on the museum’s facade to bring the building to life before his holographic self interacts with Sylvie Fleury’s Eternity Now (2015) and hops from letter to letter of the neon text-based work while waving and texting emojis to his viewers.